Gregg Palmer: Life and career

-Palmer guest-starred in numerous television programs, including Gunsmoke, Bonanza, Wagon Train, Kolchak: The Night Stalker, The Virginian, The Wild Wild West, Rawhide, Star Trek: The Original Series, Mannix, Mission: Impossible and Death Valley Days.
-He also appeared in films, including Big Jake, Rio Lobo, Magnificent Obsession, To Hell and Back, The Shootist, The Rebel Set, Zombies of Mora Tau, Taza, Son of Cochise, Francis Goes to West Point and The Creature Walks Among Us.
-He retired in 1982, his last credit being in the miniseries The Blue and the Gray.
+Later in his career, Palmer guest-starred in numerous television programs, including Gunsmoke, Bonanza, Wagon Train, Kolchak: The Night Stalker, The Virginian, The Wild Wild West, Sky King, Have Gun – Will Travel, Rawhide, Star Trek: The Original Series, Mannix, 26 Men, Mission: Impossible and Death Valley Days, and played the recurring role of Tom McLowery in the final season of the ABC western television series The Life and Legend of Wyatt Earp.
+He also appeared in numerous films such as Big Jake, The Undefeated, Rio Lobo, Magnificent Obsession, Taza, Son of Cochise, To Hell and Back, The Shootist, The Creature Walks Among Us, The Rebel Set, Zombies of Mora Tau, Taza, Son of Cochise, Francis Goes to West Point and The Creature Walks Among Us.

+Palmer retired from acting in 1982, last appearing in the CBS television miniseries The Blue and the Gray.